MochiNishimiya/MochiNishimiya.github.io/content/posts/stack_unwinding.md

 ## Get DWARF bytecode

 The binary is really simple: `theifcat.py` acts as a server, `thiefcat` will connect to it, after that `flag.txt` (you have to create a new file) will be deleted and a random byte array will be printed by `thiefcat.py`.
-At this point I knew it was just a simple encryption challenge where we have to decrypt the encrypted flag to get it, but if you look at `thiefcat` closely, the code contains nothing related to any kind of encryption.
+At this point I knew it was just a simple challenge where we have to decrypt the encrypted flag to get the final flag, but if you look at `thiefcat` closely, the code contains nothing related to any kind of encryption.
 Then one of my teammate find out about code is being hidden in `.eh_frame`:

 ![](https://hackmd.io/_uploads/Sy7g7D_wh.png)